-Prior to Garcia’s 19 years as Apptricity’s CEO, he held management positions at Pivotal Corporation (Nasdaq: PVTL), Compuware Corporation (Nasdaq: CPWR), Peregrine Systems (NYSE: HPQ), Sterling Software (NYSE: CA), and EDS (NYSE: HPQ).
+Prior to Garcia’s 19 years as Apptricity’s CEO, he held leadership management positions at Pivotal Corporation (Nasdaq: PVTL), Compuware Corporation (Nasdaq: CPWR), Peregrine Systems (NYSE: HPQ), Sterling Software (NYSE: CA), and EDS (NYSE: HPQ).
 He received his BA degree in Economics from the University of California at Davis.

-Wayne Sparks brings more than 20 years of experience as a Chief Financial Officer.
+Wayne Sparks brings more than 20 years of leadership experience to Apptricity as a Chief Financial Officer.
 He has diverse industry experience with a reputable understanding of mergers and acquisitions, as well as capital formation.
 As a licensed CPA, Sparks spent over nine years at the international accounting firm KPMG in Dallas before moving into the CFO role for companies ranging in revenue size from high-growth start-ups to billion-dollar plus.

 Mark J. Oliver

 He quickly built a team to support the entire sales operation across North America.
-He also held key positions at enterprise software companies, including Cognos Corporation (Nasdaq: COGN), Compuware Corporation (Nasdaq: CPWR), and Uniface.
+Oliver also held key positions at enterprise software companies, including Cognos Corporation (Nasdaq: COGN), Compuware Corporation (Nasdaq: CPWR), and Uniface.
 He received his BBA in Information Systems from James Madison University.

 Over the last ten years, he has led the Agile development and deployment of over 100 custom business intelligence applications and advanced analytics models that have delivered millions in positive financial impacts to clients.
 With an extensive background applying Six Sigma within companies, Michael is well equipped to conceptually model and re-engineer critical business processes and has helped directly produce millions in cost savings across multiple organizations.

 Previously, Michael was the VP of Data Analytics Consulting and Application Development at Predictum where he led a team of developers creating custom business intelligence applications for clients in a range of industries.
-He also has held senior management roles at National Semiconductor, including leading the company’s Six Sigma training program as a Master Black Belt.
+He also has held senior leadership management roles at National Semiconductor, including leading the company’s Six Sigma training program as a Master Black Belt.
 Michael holds a Ph.D., an M.S., and a B.S. degree in Electrical Engineering from Rensselaer Polytechnic Institute.